honojs/website/introduction/concepts.md

 In addition to `Requests` and `Responses`, there are `URL`, `URLSearchParam`, `Headers` and others.

 Cloudflare Workers, Deno and Bun, which have recently emerged, use this Web Standard API to build HTTP servers.
-For example, a server that returns "Hello World" could be written like this and run on Cloudflare Workers and Bun.
+For example, a server that returns "Hello World" could be written as below.
+This could run on Cloudflare Workers and Bun.

 ```ts
 export default {